Paul’s advice to the Titus 2 woman still holds true all these many years later.

 Are you an older woman or a younger woman?
 If you’re not sure, you’re older.
 Truth is, whatever our age, we are older than some women and younger than others.
-In today’s episode of All God’s Women, we look at our role as older women and how we need to set an example for younger women.
+In Paul’s advice to women in Titus 2, we look at our role as older women and how we need to set an example for younger women.

 Titus was an uncircumcised Greek Gentile who traveled with Paul, working with Gentile converts in early Christian churches.
 In this letter, Paul was telling him what to teach the new believers.